 There are so many reasons a customer can be unhappy.
-Each of your customers are unique and each one needs special treatment.
+Each of your customers is unique and each one needs special treatment.
 You may not be able to win back every customer, but it’s important to try.
-Here are five ways to get unhappy customers back on good terms.
+Here are five ways to deal with angry customers.

 Don’t brush it off –

 The first step towards resolving an angry customer’s issue is to address that there is an issue.
 If a customer feels ignored or thinks you are brushing them off they will become more frustrated and angry.
 Find out what the problem is and let your customer know that you care about their feelings.
 Let them explain everything to you, then start working towards a solution.